The compensation that you can expect to receive as a result of winning your claim will be made up of two elements.

 1. General Damages (or Compensation for Injuries Sustained)

-For instance if you suffered a whiplash injury to your neck in a road traffic accident and this lasted for a period of say 12 months they you could expect to recover a sum of up to £2750.
-But if you suffered the whiplash injury for say 2 years then you could expect to recover up to £5000.
-For fractures obviously this injury is likely to lead to greater pain and suffering and hence you could recover more compensation than if you suffered from just neck ache.
+If you suffered a whiplash injury to your neck in a road traffic accident and this lasted for a period of, say, 12 months then you could expect to recover a sum of up to £3,630.
+But if you suffered the whiplash injury for say two years, then you could expect to recover up to £6,600.
+For fractures which often lead to greater pain and suffering than just neck ache, you could recover more compensation.

 No two cases are ever the same and usually always result in different amounts of compensation being awarded.
-An injury for one person can account for greater pain and suffering being experienced than say in someone else.
+An injury to one person can account for greater pain and suffering being experienced than for someone else.

 The courts refer to a set of guideline rates as an initial guide to what an injury is worth.
-Examples include:-
+Examples as at September 2015 include:

 2. Special Damages (or Compensation for Financial Losses and Expenses)